N-Dave-08/movienizer.io/SEO-SETUP.md

 - 🔄 Regular content updates
 - 🔄 Social media integration

-Your MovieNizer app is now well-optimized for search engines!
-The subdomain `movienizer-io.vercel.app` won't hurt your SEO - many successful apps use similar domains.
+Your Moviefy app is now well-optimized for search engines!
+The subdomain `moviefy-io.vercel.app` won't hurt your SEO - many successful apps use similar domains.